src-dbgr/seed-perm-pw-mgr/README.md

 ![Index Generation](/misc/logo.jpg "Masked PW and Index Generation")

-# Interactive PRNG Seed Permutation PW Manager
+# Interactive Seed Permutation PW Manager

 > ## The current version is in a beta phase, but the basic functionality is in place, feel free to test it.
 I am happy about any feedback